-On the day of inspection, we collected eight CQC comment cards filled in by patients.
+On the day of inspection, we collected 21 CQC comment cards filled in by patients and spoke with two other patients.

-During the inspection we spoke with the principal dentist, one dental nurse, receptionist and practice manager.
+During the inspection we spoke with the principal dentist, one associate dentists, two dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.